exasol/exasol-virtual-schema/doc/dialects/exasol.md

 ```sql
 IMPORT INTO (c1 DECIMAL(36,1), c2 .... ) FROM EXA AT "EXA_CONNECTION" STATEMENT '...'
 ```
+##### Data type mismatch

+In case you run into a `Data type mismatch` issue when using EXA import turning this property on will usually also solve the issue by providing type hints.

 ### Using `IMPORT FROM JDBC`